 Гуляет человек (мужчина) по улице

 Ходит человек (мужчина) по улице

 Человек (мужчина) по улице идёт

 Человек (мужчина) по улице ходит

-In Russian language any variant is possible, but each of them has its own nuance which depends of a specific situation and how you concern to the situation.
+In Russian language any variant is possible, but each of them has its own nuance which depends on a specific situation and as you personally concern to that situation.

 Rest assured if you use any of those phrases, you will be understood.

 A previous question insisted on "идём" instead of "гуляем" because there was a clear destination: к парку.
 Although "walking down the street" is a shade more purposeful than "walking along the street", there is no destination, so I tried гуляет.
 But sadly, I was marked wrong.
 Should гулять be accepted here?